30DaysOf/deconstructing-contoso-real-estate/learn-labs/README.md

 └── tsconfig.json
 ```

-Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
-Each file is exposed as a route based on its file name.
+ - **File-based Routing** - Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
+Each file is exposed as a route based on its file name. _Example: the "src/content/docs/about.md" file contents are served at the "/about" route_

-Images can be added to `src/assets/` and embedded in Markdown with a relative link.

-Static assets, like favicons, can be placed in the `public/` directory.
+ - **Accessing Images** - Static assets like images [can be stored in two places](https://docs.astro.build/en/guides/images/) - `src/` or `/public`.
+The first are optimized by Astro before serving, while the latter are served as is.
+In Starlight:
+    - Add your assets into `src/assets` and reference them in Markdown using _relative_ links.
+    - Add pre-optimized static assets like favicons in `public/` and reference them using _routes_ (maps to `/<asset-name>`)

-## 🧞 Commands
+## 2. Site Commands

-All commands are run from the root of the project, from a terminal:
+Run these from the root of the site, from any terminal.

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |